whyhow-ai/whyhow/README.md

 1. You are unsure as to which relationships and patterns you'd like to build into your graph.
 2. You want to build your graph with only the most semantically similar raw data.

+Create graph with **csv** if...

+1. You alrady know the structure of your data.
+2. You already have data stored in a table format.

 ### Create a graph with schema